matteofiorini92/LittleFlowers-Spa/README.md

 - I wasn't able to configure a collapsible navbar from [Bootstrap instructions](https://getbootstrap.com/docs/4.0/components/navbar/).
 I used the scripts at the end of [this repository](https://github.com/Code-Institute-Solutions/BootstrappingYourNextBigIdea-BS4/blob/master/03-Components/03-progressive_enhancements_with_javascript_components-part-1/index.html) instead.

+- I wanted the navbar to be always at the top of the page, even when scrolling down.
+This caused the navbar to cover the banner too.
+To avoid this, I just added a div called with class fix-navbar-issue, with the only purpos of "pushing down" the banner so that the navbar didn't cover it.

 If this section grows too long, you may want to split it off into a separate file and link to it from here.